ohmage/gwt-front-end/README.md

+# [DEPRECATED] ohmage 2.x gwt front end
+As of ohmage 2.17, this tool is now considered legacy.
+It is suggested instead that you instead use the [navbar](https://github.com/mobilizingcs/navbar)-based setup and include micro-frontends (most are available at github.com/mobilizingcs) as you see fit.

 This is the ohmage browser front end.
 For the associated server application, check out the ohmage server repo [here](https://github.com/cens/ohmageServer).

 The majority of this code is written in Java and compiled to JavaScript using the included GWT libraries.